666888rwy-bit/floquet-tls-pi-edge-tls/README.md

 python scripts/10_double_boundary_localization.py
 python scripts/20_effective_coupling_scaling.py
 python scripts/30_channel_time_validation.py
+python scripts/41_plot_prb_controls.py
 ```

 The first N=6 reference propagation may be added with `python scripts/run_reviewer_checks.py --include-reference`.
-It provides a direct numerical implementation check against a saved production checkpoint.
+The JSON-based PRB multichannel audit may be added with `python scripts/run_reviewer_checks.py --include-prb-controls`.
 The `90_` diagnostic may be added with `--include-limit`; it records an **effective-model limitation**, not a positive multi-position collapse claim.

 ## What this repository establishes—and what it does not

-The included evidence supports boundary-selective TLS spectroscopy, a resolved boundary-response doublet in the stated finite-window regime, a nonmonotonic dissipation crossover, and targeted Floquet-channel evidence.
-It does **not** establish a thermodynamic-limit time-crystal phase, a sharp dissipative phase boundary, or a universal position-independent \(|g_m|\) collapse.
+The included evidence supports boundary-selective TLS spectroscopy, a resolved boundary-response doublet in the stated finite-window regime, a nonmonotonic dissipation crossover, targeted Floquet-channel evidence, and formal finite-system multichannel truncation controls.
+The new controls show that a single Floquet pair is insufficient at the stated predictive anchor, while a minimal resonance-weighted local manifold is predictive at matched N=6/N=8 controls and loses predictivity in the tested N=8 strong-coupling control.
+The repository does **not** establish a thermodynamic-limit time-crystal phase, a sharp dissipative phase boundary, a universal effective theory, or a size-independent minimum retained dimension.
 These scope boundaries are deliberate and are described in the reproducibility protocol.

 ## Citation and data availability